FairportRobotics/MatchScoutingApp/README.md

 ## Todo

 - Auth.
 I already have Supabase authenticating against the Azure AD.
 I removed it from the app as I had a brief issue where the app kept redirecting to /login.
+    - Revisit auth against out AD instance If we do not want to bother...
-If we cannot get auth working. provide a means of allowing the user to enter their name and cache it for later upload.
+    - Provide a means of allowing the user to enter their name and cache it for later upload.
 - Add some instructions to index to explain the steps needed to:
     -  Download the app as a PWA
     - Update caches so user can operate offline